emilk/alignify/README.md

 * ??????
 * PROFIT!

 ## Caveats
 * Code must be indented with tabs (if at all).
 If you are indenting with spaces, [STOP](http://vim.wikia.com/wiki/Indent_with_tabs,_align_with_spaces).
 If the code is indented with tabs, Alignify can easily keep indentation intact, and align lines that start with spaces.
 However, if you indent your code with spaces then there is no sure-fire way for Alignify to distinguish between indentation and intent for align, eg:

 	    if done:  // Comment
 	        return  // Align 'return' or the comment or none?

+For this reason, support for indentation with spaces is limited.

 ## Tips and tricks:
 * To keep a code block "alive", append two empty spaces on a row ("Madonna  ")